 - Active duty servicemembers of the Army, Marine Corps, Navy, Air Force or Coast Guard

-This loan will be for an amount based upon the amount of your missing or reduced deposit:
+This loan will be for an amount based upon, but not necessarily equal to, the amount of your missing or reduced deposit.

 Disability pay and other VA benefits should not be impacted by a government shutdown due to a lack of budget.